Timi-Leyin/Timi-Leyin/README.md

                 width="28" /> What I currently do</h2></summary>

 - 🔭 I'm working on some secret stuff.
-- 🌱 I’m currently learning Go lang .
+- 🌱 I’m currently learning Rust.
 - 👯 I’m looking to collaborate software development .
 - 🤔 I’m looking for help with software development .
 - 💬 Ask me about tech-related stuff.